Rastagong/A-Humble-Hunter/README.md

   The Narro Engine makes use of the tmxreader module from pytmxloader, a freeware Python package written by Dr0id to load TMX maps (https://code.google.com/p/pytmxloader/).
 * The characters were designed with the awesome Game Character Hub by Sébastien Bini. http://www.sebissimos.com/gch/index.php?
 * All the maps (the TMX files) were designed with the most powerful and practical level editor on the entire Internet: Tiled.
-  It's a free cross-platform software in active development, with many awesome features.
+  It's a free cross-platform software in active development, with many awesome features such as automapping.
 Seriously, give it a try. http://www.mapeditor.org/
-* Some sounds were produced with Bfxr. http://www.bfxr.net/
+* Some sounds were produced with Bfxr, a powerful tool that any child can use. http://www.bfxr.net/